 Consideration Existing Org as Home Org (Preferred Default) New Org as Home Org (Alternative)

-Simplicity Builds on existing user and data structure for faster setup; Data 360 is integrated by default with the Home Org.
-Requires licensing and setup of new Salesforce org, and additional administrative overhead to manage it.
+Requires licensing and setup of a new Salesforce org, and additional administrative overhead to manage it

-Compliance Residency tied to existing org's region.
-Flexibility to select a region independent of existing orgs.
+Compliance Residency tied to existing org's region Flexibility to select a region independent of existing orgs

-Future Scalability Works well if paired with Data Cloud One; harder to shift later if the wrong org is chosen.
-Scales easily with Data Cloud One ; designed for neutrality.
+Future Scalability Works well if paired with Data Cloud One.
+Harder to shift later if the wrong org is chosen Scales easily with Data Cloud One.
+Designed for neutrality.

-Cost Lower incremental cost.
-Higher overhead from additional environments.
+Cost Lower incremental cost Higher overhead from additional environments

 Single Org Environment